 Glazed Baked Onions

-- 1 cup homemade or canned vegetable stock
+- 1 cup homemade or prepared vegetable broth

 - Generous pinch each: dried rosemary, dried thyme, and ground nutmeg

-Combine all the ingredients except the last 2 in a small sauce pan.
-Heat gently, stirring, until the margarine and agave nectar are smoothly blended.
+- Combine all the ingredients except the onions and breadcrumbs in a small saucepan.
+Heat gently, stirring, until all are smoothly blended.
 Remove from the heat.

-Sprinkle the onions with wheat germ and bake, uncovered, for an additional 10 to 15 minutes, or until most of the liquid has been absorbed.
+- Sprinkle the onions with breadcrumbs and bake, uncovered, for an additional 10 to 15 minutes, or until most of the liquid has been absorbed.
 Serve at once or keep warm until needed.